 If that’s not true and you’re building a home for the first time, even as you near retirement you may want to read our blog: The Ultimate Beginner’s Guide To Designing and Building Your Own Home.

 If you want a gourmet kitchen with granite countertops and stainless steel appliances, a home designed for aging in place can include the finest gourmet kitchen you can imagine.

-Dreaming of a lavish outdoor living area with kitchen and custom pool?
+Dreaming of a lavish outdoor living area with a kitchen and custom pool?
 An in-home theatre?
 With the right design, you can enjoy them well into the future.

-Your retirement home can be luxurious, aesthetically pleasing, and comfortable while accommodating for your needs today as well as for years to come.
+Your retirement home can be luxurious, aesthetically pleasing, and comfortable while accommodating your needs today as well as for years to come.
 Build the retirement home of your dreams.
 You deserve it!

 We also offer our one-of-a-kind model home center at MainStreet America so that you can decide which home style and plan best works for you and your family.

 Contact Design Tech Homes today to make your dream home come true!